 The ICC was established essentially for perpetrators of the crimes shall not get away unpunished.
 Thus, even President Duterte will no longer be the president, the ICC still can prosecute him to face the full brunt of the law.
-This is what President Duterte maybe afraid of.
+This is what President Duterte might be afraid of.

 This is what President Duterte keeping to continue playing politics.
-This is what Duterte administration seemingly playing as if “unfazed” yet is shaken by each tick of the clock.
+This is what the Duterte administration seemingly plays as if “unfazed” yet is shaken by each tick of the clock.

 Duterte to leave the ICC to evade prosecution is farce